Save the Date: Friday, November 27, 2020

 - Free Train Rides - 5th and Jefferson Streets

 *Last ride will board at 6:00 p.m.

 - Lots of Lights Parade - Starts at Fourth and Liberty streets.
 Turns on to Jefferson Street and disperses at Seventh and Jefferson Streets.

 - The Lots of Lights Parade is an evening parade of lights, bands, carolers, car clubs, floats, children's groups and civic organizations.

 - The Mayor's Band from Crosby Middle School and the Lincoln Elementary Elf Squad will march along with other local organizations.

-- Jesse and MJ, along with Jordan Rivers from 106.9 Play! will be emceeing the Lots of Lights Parade this year!
+- Jesse and MJ from 106.9 Play! will be emceeing the Lots of Lights Parade this year!

 - Grab the best view of the lights, fireworks and action right in front of the stage on the west lawn of Metro Hall.

 Stop by the Louisville Visitor Center (301 S 4th St, Louisville, KY) from 4 p.m. to 10 p.m. on Light Up night for fun holiday activities for the whole family including: spin the wheel for attraction tickets, photos with Mrs. Claus, Yelp Louisville social media challenge and plinko game, letters to Santa, giveaways, holiday treats and 25% off everything (excluding candy and sale items).